mrocco-dw/FD-OS_Climate-Risk_Modeling/README.md

 # FD-OS_Climate-Risk_Modeling
-The First Derivatives Risk Modelling tools with
+The First Derivatives Open Sustainable Finance OSF

+Risk modeling tools including

   Solidatus Taxonomy

    and

   Python Machine Learning

-   We are open source our tools to the community
+  We are open source our Open SF tools to the community